menu icon

 What are the benefits of flax seeds?

 Flax seeds are loaded with nutrients.
 They are an excellent source of omega-3 fatty acids, dietary fibre, and high-quality protein.
-According to Healthline, they may reduce risk of cancer, improve cholesterol, lower blood pressure, help control blood sugar, and aid weight control.
+According to Healthline, they may reduce the risk of cancer, improve cholesterol, lower blood pressure, help control blood sugar, and aid in weight control.

-Flax seeds have been shown to balance estrogen and therefore decrease menopausal and hormone imbalance symptoms.
+Flax seeds have been shown to balance estrogen and, therefore, decrease menopausal and hormone imbalance symptoms.
 They may even help to reduce the risk of osteoporosis.

 Is flaxseed bad for you?

 Flax seeds are a rich source of alpha-linolenic acid (ALA).
 This is one of the two essential fatty acids our bodies don't produce.
 We have to get them from our food.
-If you are vegetarian, flax seeds might be the best place for you to find your ALA.
+If you are a vegetarian, flax seeds might be the best place for you to find your ALA.

 Men may have heard that ALA might raise their risk of getting prostate cancer.
 Not to worry.
 According to WebMD: